Artist Spotlight: Sargent Claude Johnson

 Synopsis: Sargent Claude Johnson was the first Black Modernist artist from the West Coast to gain national acclaim.

-Johnson’s art made a national impact as part of the Harlem Renaissance (also called the Black Renaissance), even though he lived in California’s Bay Area and not the movement’s center of Harlem in New York City.
+Johnson’s art made a national impact as part of the Harlem Renaissance (also called the Black Renaissance), even though he lived in California’s Bay Area and not in the movement’s center of Harlem in New York City.

 About the Artist